 as Gamer perspective

-PrimeOS not only sounds impressive but delivers a good gaming experience.
-With DecaPro key mapping, it aids key mapping for popular games by default, and you can customize them any time by pressing the F12 key.
+PrimeOS sounds impressive but delivers an average gaming experience.
+With DecaPro key mapping, it adds key mapping for popular games by default, and you can customize them any time by pressing the F12 key.
 If you’re looking to play Pubg or similar games without using emulators you can try this approach.
 Many emulators players usually run games on Bluestack or Tencent’s official gaming buddy and simply does the job?
 What is the thing that PrimeOS solves?
-It makes the gaming experience further better, even if you’re getting good experience using emulators with PrimeOS you can boost your gaming skills since it elements lags and response time.
+It makes the Android gaming playable, even if you’re getting good experience using emulators with PrimeOS you can boost your gaming skills since it elements lags and response time.

 as Standard user perspective

 First of all, the Android OS doesn’t solve any specific problem with computers.
 Instead, it allows you to emulate Android Apps and Games natively.
 So why would you want to use an Android Operating system?

 There are multiple reasons, first, you can test and run thousands of app from the Google Play store.
 Desktop elements such as Start menu, taskbar, and action center, so you won’t feel you’re missing anything.